Tuesday, 9 July 2013

 The road curved up to a repulsive new pink-plastered housing estate on the ridge (which is what we had seen from afar), then down again to beach level, where there was a municipal camping ground.

 Just beyond that we found the longed-for shops that had eluded us all morning, and we were soon sitting in the deep coolness of an arcade, at a table laden with coffee, croissants, bread and cold water.
-It was a moment of pure gratitude.
+It was a moment of pure bliss.

 It was still only mid-morning and we had planned to continue past St-Pierre, along the coast to Gruissan, but the heat was stifling, even this early in the day, and Keith did not like the look of me.
 He had not forgotten my little tearful outburst.